 The affirmative vote of a majority of our shares of common stock present in person or represented by proxy and entitled to vote at the annual meeting is required to approve Proposal Two.
 Abstentions will be treated as present and entitled to vote and therefore will have the same effect as a vote against this proposal.
 Broker non-votes will not affect the outcome of the advisory vote.
-Because this vote is advisory only, it will not be binding on us or on the Board.
+Although the vote is non-binding, the Board and our Compensation Committee will review the voting results in connection with their ongoing evaluation of the Company's compensation program.